vivekimsit/haskell-notes/type_and_typeclasses.md

 ### Types, composing types and type classes.
+##### Type variable must begin with a lowercase `[a]` letter and concrete types with uppercase letter `[Int]`.
+  - `length :: [a] -> Int`
+  - `fst :: (a, b) -> a `

 - Every well formed expression has a type and that is calculated by compiler by a process called **type inference**.
-- Hence, all type errors are found at compile time which makes the program safer and faster by removing run time type check overhead.
+Hence, all type errors are found at compile time which makes the program safer and faster by removing run time type check overhead.
   - in GHCi `:type` calculates the type of an expression without evaluating it.

 * Types (Base)
   1. `Bool: {True, False}`